 Continental-Licht und Apparatebau Gesellschaft m. b.
 H. Frankfurt am Main, Germany made Transportable Lamp No. 66 circa 1910.
 These two wrenches were supplied with the lamp, that is in Erik Leger’s collection.
 The upper wrench is 154.5mm in length and has openings of 24, 13.45, and 8mm.
 The lower wrench is 146mm long and has openings of 13 and 8mm.

 These two wrenches came with a Continental-Licht Model 4615S searchlight lantern in Erik Leger’s collection.
 The upper wrench is 115mm long and has 19.3 and 8mm openings.
 The lower wrench is 130mm long and has 13 and 8 mm openings.

 This holder with two prickers/orifice cleaners came in an envelope labeled for Evening Star/Kildark, brands of Curtis’s & Harvey Ltd., later Lighting Trades and Welsbach Ltd. The 0.005″ diameter wires, now nearly gone, are held in a handle that has an overall length of 3.3″ ending in a 0.5″ loop, The handle wire diameter is 0.05″.
 This pricker set is in Neil McRae’s collection.

 This wrench came with a Foote Mfg.
 Co., Dayton, Ohio, lamp in Dwayne Hanson’s collection.
 The wrench is 4 3/8″ long and has 5/8″ hex and square openings, that are compatible with the nuts and bolts on the lamp.

-© 2000-2018 Terry Marsh
+© 2000-2022 Terry Marsh